Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - Certificate pinning configured for all API communications
   - Automatic fallback handling for certificate renewal
   - Security violation logging for attempted certificate attacks
-  - **NEW**: Certificate transparency monitoring for enhanced security
+  - Certificate transparency monitoring for enhanced security
-  - **NEW**: Public key pinning as backup to certificate pinning
+  - Public key pinning as backup to certificate pinning
-  - **NEW**: Certificate rotation automation with zero-downtime updates
+  - Certificate rotation automation with zero-downtime updates
-  - **NEW**: Network security monitoring with threat intelligence integration
+  - Network security monitoring with threat intelligence integration
-  - **NEW**: SSL/TLS configuration hardening with latest security standards
+  - SSL/TLS configuration hardening with latest security standards

 **User Story**: As a user, I want to know if my device security is compromised.